akaanirban/NSL-Spindle/README.md

 - Data reducer: performs single derived reduce operation on incoming data
 - Cloud sink: uploads reduce outputs to cloud middleware

+- Aggregations for reductions should run in window that is `delta / k`

 ### Streams

 - One stream per active mapper